- What is Mine Exploration?

-We will provide you with a caving suit and wellington boots.
+We will provide you with a caving suit and can provide wellington boots, if you don't have your own.
 You will need to bring some old clothes to wear underneath the caving suit, as there is always a chance of some mud or moisture getting in through the suit, or over the top of the wellies.
 There are no sections where we will be immersed in water (unless you fall off the Apple Pie traverse, of course!).

 - How many people can come?

 We can accommodate large groups, so are a perfect adventurous activity for stag groups, hen dos, birthday parties etc. If you have a large group, we do recommend you contact us as far in advance as is possible, to ensure we have sufficient availability.

 Don't worry if you are just a single explorer, you are more than welcome to join one of our groups for your Cornish mine adventure!